 During autumn and spring, it’s not uncommon for outside temperatures to swing 20°F or more.
-While cool nights and warm days can be a reprieve from the hot days of summer for us, the drastic change in temperature tends to make ventilation settings more of a challenge in poultry houses.
+While cool nights and warm days can be a reprieve from the hot days of summer or cool days of winter, the drastic change in temperature tends to make ventilation settings more of a challenge in poultry houses.

 Ventilation rates tend to be higher during the warm parts of the day and lower as temperatures cool at night.
 The fluctuation in ventilation settings can adversely affect relative humidity (RH) and ammonia levels inside the house, causing levels to be higher at night when ventilation rates tend to be lower.